 The next iteration of the website is already underway and will include a responsive design facelift that will make the site easier to use on mobile devices, improved user functionality and a more robust, integrated e-commerce system, as well as improved search engine optimization to boost organic web traffic.

-Jon Briccetti, president and CEO of Troy Web Consulting, says the Troy Web team was committed to Advantedge Education’s success from Day One.
+Jon Briccetti, CEO of Troy Web Consulting, says the Troy Web team was committed to Advantedge Education’s success from Day One.

 Learn more about Advantedge Education.